The Trade Desk, Inc. (NASDAQ:TTD) Shares Bought by Montag A & Associates Inc.

-Several equities research analysts have commented on TTD shares.
-DA Davidson upped their price target on The Trade Desk from $65.00 to $95.00 and gave the stock a “buy” rating in a research note on Tuesday, August 10th.
-Oppenheimer raised their price target on shares of The Trade Desk from $85.00 to $95.00 and gave the company an “outperform” rating in a report on Monday, August 9th.
-Needham & Company LLC assumed coverage on shares of The Trade Desk in a research note on Tuesday, August 10th.
-They set a “buy” rating and a $100.00 price objective for the company.
-Stifel Nicolaus dropped their price objective on shares of The Trade Desk from $70.00 to $65.00 and set a “hold” rating for the company in a research report on Monday, May 17th.
-Finally, Susquehanna upped their price target on shares of The Trade Desk from $100.00 to $105.00 and gave the stock a “positive” rating in a research report on Tuesday, August 10th.
-Five equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-The Trade Desk presently has an average rating of “Buy” and an average price target of $87.58.
+Several other large investors have also recently modified their holdings of the company.
+Dimensional Fund Advisors LP increased its stake in shares of The Trade Desk by 1.0% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 82,466 shares of the technology company’s stock worth $66,061,000 after acquiring an additional 778 shares during the period.
+Crossmark Global Holdings Inc. increased its position in The Trade Desk by 14.2% during the 1st quarter.
+Crossmark Global Holdings Inc. now owns 322 shares of the technology company’s stock worth $210,000 after purchasing an additional 40 shares during the period.
+Strs Ohio raised its stake in shares of The Trade Desk by 33.4% during the 1st quarter.
+Strs Ohio now owns 17,383 shares of the technology company’s stock worth $11,327,000 after buying an additional 4,357 shares in the last quarter.
+Robeco Institutional Asset Management B.V. lifted its holdings in shares of The Trade Desk by 275.3% in the 1st quarter.
+Robeco Institutional Asset Management B.V. now owns 11,652 shares of the technology company’s stock valued at $7,592,000 after buying an additional 8,547 shares during the period.
+Finally, Parallel Advisors LLC grew its holdings in The Trade Desk by 10.4% during the first quarter.
+Parallel Advisors LLC now owns 383 shares of the technology company’s stock worth $250,000 after acquiring an additional 36 shares during the period.
+19.10% of the stock is currently owned by institutional investors and hedge funds.

-In related news, CMO Susan Vobejda sold 4,173 shares of the firm’s stock in a transaction on Wednesday, June 2nd.
-The stock was sold at an average price of $580.00, for a total transaction of $2,420,340.00.
-Following the transaction, the chief marketing officer now directly owns 24,614 shares in the company, valued at $14,276,120.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Blake Jeffrey Grayson sold 20,000 shares of the firm’s stock in a transaction on Thursday, June 24th.
-The stock was sold at an average price of $67.50, for a total value of $1,350,000.00.
-Following the transaction, the chief financial officer now owns 232,520 shares in the company, valued at $15,695,100.
+In other The Trade Desk news, Director Eric B. Paley sold 750 shares of the stock in a transaction that occurred on Tuesday, June 1st.
+The shares were sold at an average price of $600.00, for a total value of $450,000.00.
+Following the completion of the sale, the director now owns 13,821 shares of the company’s stock, valued at $8,292,600.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Blake Jeffrey Grayson sold 690 shares of the stock in a transaction that occurred on Thursday, July 15th.
+The shares were sold at an average price of $73.35, for a total transaction of $50,611.50.
+Following the completion of the sale, the chief financial officer now directly owns 211,830 shares of the company’s stock, valued at approximately $15,537,730.50.
 The disclosure for this sale can be found here.
-Insiders have sold 68,962 shares of company stock valued at $14,680,739 in the last three months.
-Corporate insiders own 10.72% of the company’s stock.
+Insiders sold 68,962 shares of company stock valued at $14,680,739 in the last ninety days.
+Company insiders own 10.72% of the company’s stock.

+The Trade Desk (NASDAQ:TTD) last announced its quarterly earnings results on Monday, August 9th.
+The technology company reported $0.18 earnings per share for the quarter, topping analysts’ consensus estimates of $0.13 by $0.05.
+The Trade Desk had a net margin of 25.44% and a return on equity of 25.01%.
+The firm had revenue of $279.97 million during the quarter, compared to analysts’ expectations of $262.82 million.
+During the same period in the prior year, the company earned $0.92 EPS.
+The firm’s revenue was up 100.9% on a year-over-year basis.
+As a group, sell-side analysts anticipate that The Trade Desk, Inc. will post 0.41 EPS for the current fiscal year.

+TTD has been the topic of a number of recent analyst reports.
+Rosenblatt Securities upped their price target on shares of The Trade Desk from $40.00 to $60.00 and gave the stock a “neutral” rating in a research note on Tuesday, August 10th.
+Truist raised their price objective on The Trade Desk from $62.00 to $92.00 and gave the company a “buy” rating in a research note on Tuesday, August 10th.
+They noted that the move was a valuation call.
+KeyCorp raised their price target on The Trade Desk from $74.00 to $90.00 and gave the company an “overweight” rating in a research report on Tuesday, August 10th.
+Needham & Company LLC started coverage on shares of The Trade Desk in a report on Tuesday, August 10th.
+They set a “buy” rating and a $100.00 target price for the company.
+Finally, Stifel Nicolaus dropped their price objective on shares of The Trade Desk from $70.00 to $65.00 and set a “hold” rating for the company in a research note on Monday, May 17th.
+Five investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+The Trade Desk presently has a consensus rating of “Buy” and a consensus price target of $87.58.

 The Trade Desk, Inc offers a technology platform for advertising buyers.
 It operates through United States and International geographical segments.
 The firm’s products include audio advertising, mobile advertising, native advertising, data management platform, cross-device targeting, and inventory and marketplaces.